Building a Winning People Plan: Key Elements for Success

 2. Mental Health Absence Management in a People Plan

 Managing mental health absences effectively is crucial for fostering a supportive and productive workplace.
+Burnout was predicted to be one of the biggest issues in 2026, therefore putting support in now will help you avoid this in your business.
 By prioritising mental health in your people plan, you can create an environment where employees feel valued and empowered to seek help when needed.

 • Develop a Clear Mental Health Policy: Outline procedures for reporting mental health absences and provide clear guidance on available support.